regal-shabazz/loopstudios-landing-page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
+- Open a modal when user clicks on the navigation menu

 ## Where to find everything